The Scottish Parliament is statutorily responsible for nominating to Her Majesty, individuals for appointment.

 The Scottish Parliamentary Corporate Body (SPCB) is also statutorily responsible for a number of appointments.
 The appointments made to date are as follows:

-- Matt Smith, Ms Susan Kemp and Dr Alan Mitchell as members of the Scottish Human Rights Commission.
+Susan Kemp, Jane-Claire Judson and Dr Alan Mitchell as members of the Scottish Human Rights Commission.

 The SPCB sets the terms and conditions of appointment of each of the above mentioned officeholders and, with the exception of the Auditor General, also provides them with their annual budget.